Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - DVCS Ripper – Rip web accessible (distributed) version control systems: SVN/GIT/HG/BZR.

-- GitTools – Automatically find and download Web-accessible
+- GitTools – One of the Hacking Tools that Automatically find and download Web-accessible

 - sslstrip2 – SSLStrip version to defeat HSTS.